 3. Bite-sized & drip-fed

-Break down your onboarding into bite-sized pieces and think about the absolute best time to share with new hires.
-It is important to be careful and sensitive to your employees; that is why little nudges and drip feeding micro content is useful.
+Break down your onboarding program into bite-sized pieces and consider which pieces are best to share and when.
+It is important to be sensitive to your new starters and be careful not to overwhelm them, which is why drip-feeing micro content is more productive and helps to increase information retention

 4. Use journey templates

-Start with our recommended onboarding content and activity cards, then layer on your own content.
-That way, you’ll know you have the essentials covered for a great onboarding experience.
+Start with our recommend onboarding content and activity cards, then layer your own content on top.
+This way, you’ll know you have the essentials covered and can then get add your company’s unique stamp.

 The importance of the team leader